UAE businesses are becoming increasingly aware of potential profits while being socially and environmentally conscious

 Among the social impact ventures created by Crescent Enterprise’s internal incubator, CE-Creates, is Shamal, a clothing line that uses sensors to monitor the health of blue-collar workers.
 According to CEO Badr Jafar, CE-Creates spent a year and a half working with partners in India and labs in the US, “to create a line of clothing specifically for the workforce and outdoor labourers, not just in the Gulf.
 But in the Gulf there are billions of dollars of infrastructure projects that will require a lot of outdoor work.”

 The clothes, he adds, are a potentially large business because they meet massive demand in other parts of the world where people work outside in high temperatures.
-“If you’re able to test it here, and it if works well here, there’s global applications for sure.”For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“If you’re able to test it here, and it if works well here, there’s global applications for sure.”finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.